Anduin2017/WtfPowerShell/Return-Value.md

 The return value of a PowerShell function would be all the return values of the sub-functions called by this function.
 The `return` keyword does nothing other than terminating the function execution.
 This is by design.

-If yoy don't wish the return value of a sub-function to be included, be sure to guard it with `Write-Host` or `Out-Null`.
+If you don't wish the return value of a sub-function to be included, be sure to guard it with `Write-Host` or `Out-Null`.

+> Repro env: Windows 11 22H2, PowerShell Core 7.3.0